Praetor 500 // Your Jet Is Ready When You Are - Votre jet est prêt lorsque vous l’êtes | Maho Beach, St. Maarten

 Thinking of purchasing your own jet?
 From order to acquisition, here’s an informative breakdown of the steps involved.

-It can take years to prepare for the arrival of an aircraft, all leading up to one of the most exciting days for any new owner—delivery day.
 But what many don't realize is that the process of accepting a whole aircraft is complicated and often can be overwhelming.
 In AirSprint's case, a purchase involves every department in the company, from sales to finance and flight operations to maintenance.

 "We have an excellent relationship with Cessna and Embraer.
 They produce great airplanes all the time," said James Elian, President & CEO of AirSprint.
 "AirSprint has very high standards, and my understanding is that both OEMs have added additional steps to the process for us.
 This results in an even higher-quality aircraft."